 If you’re extra worried about Baby falling out, or are transitioning without a railing, you could consider creating a runway of pillows around the base of Baby‘s bed.
 The only thing worse than falling from the sky is a hard landing!

 You might also try gating parts of Baby‘s room.
 Consider locking any toy boxes or cabinets you wouldn’t want Baby exploring in the middle of the night.
-This is both for Baby‘s safety, and to keep him bored and in bed.
+This is both for Baby‘s safety, and to keep them bored and in bed.

 Revisit the routine

 What everyone seems to agree on is that a new bed creates a new routine.
-Baby might take some time to adjust to his new sleeping arrangements and bringing some consistency to that transition can be helpful.
+Baby might take some time to adjust to their new sleeping arrangements and bringing some consistency to that transition can be helpful.

 - Bath/Book/Bed: Consider trying the three B’s, or any other set of activities that can prep Baby for cozy sleep.
-A set routine like this can make Baby more easily anticipate sleep, and his new bed an ordinary part of the bedtime procedure.
+A set routine like this can make Baby more easily anticipate sleep, and their new bed an ordinary part of the bedtime procedure.

 - Night music: Some parents have luck training their baby’s brain to associate music with sleeping.
 Playing the same kind of gentle music every night can help Baby learn a routine.